jayjiratta/recommended_fragrances/README.md

 - **Idoluse:** Learn about perfumes endorsed by your favorite K-pop idols.
 - **Articles:** Stay informed with articles on various perfume topics.
 - **User Authentication:** Register and login to personalize your experience.
-- **Contact Form:** Reach out to us directly through the contact form.
+- **Contact Form:** Reach out to us directly through the contact form
-- **Admin Email Notification:** Get notified via email when a user submits the contact form.

 ## Usage